royandugu/BIL--Unity-Project-scriptdumps/README.md

 ## To-Do<br>
-1. Use dynamic class creation to read the values from the JSON so as to read only one at a time
+1. Fetching one values at a time has been fixed.
+All it is left is to fix some code reusability.
+Hint : Use Inheritance??
 2. Store NPCs details (as they will act differently as the evil we become)